HadjBen/SEH500---Group-2-Project/documents/SEH500_Project_Report.md

 ![1763780487641](image/SEH500_Project_Report_Revised/1763780487641.png)

-The system has three interrupt service routines.
+The system has four interrupt service routines.
 The PORTD interrupt handler responds to SW2 button presses for water alerts, clearing the interrupt flag first to prevent multiple triggers, then calling the water alert function.
 The PORTA interrupt handler works the same way for SW3 washroom alerts.
-Both handlers use hardware pull-up resistors and software flag clearing.
+The UART0 interrupt handler responds to keyboard input, reading characters when they arrive and processing commands ('W' for water, 'T' for washroom).
+All button and keyboard handlers use hardware pull-up resistors and software flag clearing.
 The PIT interrupt handler runs every 500 milliseconds to toggle LED states during active alerts, letting the CPU do other work between changes.

 *(Insert Interrupt Handler Flow Diagram here)*